-After a normal motor stop, the safety dump valve will be closed and high pressure will be present in the system.
-Press the START button on the Run Screen to start the motor.
-The machine will be held in low pressure for 5-60 seconds as determined by the operator, it then goes to high pressure or remains in low pressure, depending on the previous pressure setting.
+After a normal motor stop the safety dump valve will be closed and high pressure will be present in the intensifier.
+Press the start button on the Run Screen to start the motor.
+The machine will be held in low pressure for 5-60 seconds as determined by the operator, it then goes to high pressure or remains in low pressure, depending on the previous pressure setting on the Run Screen.